 - Drinking Salt Water for Migraines

 The amount of salt to use depends on individual needs.
-Start with a small amount, such as ¼ teaspoon of Celtic salt for migraines, mixed in a glass of water.
-Avoid consuming excessive amounts of salt, as this can lead to dehydration or other health issues.
+Start with a small amount, such as ¼ teaspoon of salt, mixed in a glass of water.
+Avoid consuming excessive amounts of salt, which can lead your dehydration or other health issues.

 Potential Benefits of Salt for Migraines